 She moved to the door “Babe?”

 Deathtrap cocked his head before looking at her and shaking it, having detected nothing.
 Gaige carefully gripped the knob and with a turn pulled the door open.
 Looking both ways down the hall she found it empty.
 Slipping out she headed further into the building.

-The hall was lined with stacks of boxes, some of which were blocking doors, but the ones that weren’t blocked she peered in and found to be similar to the office they had been left in, only stuffed with more boxes and miscellaneous crap.
+The hall was lined with stacks of boxes, some of which were blocking doors, and when she peered into the unblocked rooms she found them to be similar to the office they had been left in, only stuffed with more boxes and miscellaneous crap.
 Piles of broken furniture filled one, another was nothing but rusting lockers tossed in haphazardly.

 Moving toward the end of the hall she stopped at a poster and stared in amused disbelief, it featured